FullStackAlex/woocommerce-de_DE/README.md

 WooCommerce Version 3.1.1

-Include this files into "wp-content/languages/plugins"
+Include these files into "wp-content/languages/plugins"

 Official source for all WooCommerce supported languages (i just couldn't find the German formal version here, but at least you can download the standard version):